kovrr/risk-register-mf/RISK_REGISTER_MICROFRONTEND_SETUP.md

 The application uses MSW for API mocking in development.
 MSW is automatically enabled in development mode.

 **Mock Configuration:**
-- Mock handlers are defined in `src/mocks/data-handlers.ts` and `src/mocks/frontegg-handlers.ts`
+- Mock handlers are defined in `src/mocks/data-handlers.ts`
 - MSW intercepts API calls to `http://localhost:8000` and returns mock responses
 - Mock data includes tenant information, risk register scenarios, and user authentication